gliderlabs/cmd/docs/quickstart.md

 First, we'll need to make sure we've set up our GitHub user and SSH key to access Cmd over SSH.
 Take a quick look at [Using the CLI via SSH](/cli/) if you need to add your key to GitHub.
 Cmd uses your GitHub and SSH key to authenticate.

-If it's your first time using Cmd and haven't logged into the web-based [Console](https://alpha.cmd.io/console/), it may prompt you to do that first.
+If it's your first time using Cmd and you haven't logged into the web-based [Console](https://alpha.cmd.io/console/), it may prompt you to do that first.

 After that you should be able to just SSH to alpha.cmd.io to get a basic usage response, something like this: